-I think one of the most frustrating things about Graves, is that our lab results hardly ever match the way we feel.
+One of the most frustrating things I’ve learned about Graves Disease, is that our lab results hardly ever match the way we feel.
 We’ve all had our doctor tell us that everything is ‘within normal range’ when, of course we’re feeling anything but normal.
 I think this was my first clue that Graves wasn’t only affecting my thyroid.
 My body is so confused, that it’s attacking itself.
 So who knows what all else is out of whack in there.

 For so long after I was diagnosed, I’d see my Endocrinologist and tell her that I was still feeling anxious and sick to my stomach.
 I was in pain, my heart raced all the time, and I felt completely exhausted.
 I wanted her to increase my medication (Methamizole) to see if that would help.
 But she wouldn’t do it because my lab results showed I didn’t need it.